 If you love ice cream, you’ve got a multitude of vegan choices.
-Vegan ice cream has gone mainstream to the point that even Ben & Jerry’s and Haagan-Dazs have gotten into the business.
+Vegan ice cream has gone mainstream to the point that even Ben & Jerry’s and Haagen-Dazs have gotten into the business.
 The best vegan brands are extraordinarily good.
-Here’s a New York Times article that chronicles the rise of gourmet vegan ice cream.
+Here’s a New York Times article that chronicles the rise of gourmet dairy-free ice cream.
 These products are perfect not just for vegans, but also for the millions of people who follow a dairy-free lifestyle.

 Vegan Ice Cream Brands